-Understanding how Equily detects shared holdings between your ETFs and mutual funds, and calculates their impact on your EPR diversification factor.
+How Equily detects shared holdings between your ETFs and mutual funds.

 Fund overlap occurs when multiple funds in your portfolio — whether ETFs or mutual funds — hold the same underlying stocks.
 Even though you may hold different funds with different names, they might invest in many of the same companies.

-Example: A total US market ETF (like VTI) and an S&P 500 mutual fund both hold Apple, Microsoft, Amazon, and other large US companies.
-The S&P 500 represents approximately 80% of the total US market by capitalization, resulting in significant overlap.
+A total US market ETF like VTI and an S&P 500 mutual fund both hold Apple, Microsoft, Amazon, and hundreds of other large US companies.
+The S&P 500 represents approximately 80% of the total US market by capitalisation, resulting in significant overlap.

-Equily analyzes both ETFs and mutual funds, examining the actual holdings of each fund in your portfolio to calculate how much of your investment is in stocks held by multiple funds.
+Equily analyses both ETFs and mutual funds, examining the actual holdings of each fund in your portfolio to calculate how much of your investment is in stocks held by multiple funds.

 When multiple funds hold the same stocks, your portfolio may be less diversified than it appears.
-Understanding overlap helps you see your effective diversification rather than just counting the number of funds you hold.
+Understanding overlap reveals your effective diversification rather than just the number of funds you hold.

-Holding 5 funds doesn't mean you have 5x the diversification.
+Holding five funds does not mean five times the diversification.
 If those funds share significant holdings, your effective exposure to unique securities may be much lower than expected.

 Overlapping holdings tend to move together.
 When two funds hold the same stocks, gains and losses in those stocks affect both positions simultaneously.
 This correlation is factored into the EPR diversification assessment.

 If Apple represents 7% of Fund 1 and 5% of Fund 2, and you hold both, your combined Apple exposure is higher than either fund alone would suggest.
-This can amplify single-stock concentration.
+This can amplify single-stock concentration risk.

 Fund overlap analysis depends on the availability and completeness of holdings data.
-There are some important limitations to be aware of:
+There are important limitations to be aware of.

+Partial holdings data.
 Some funds only publish their top 10 or top 25 holdings publicly.
-When this is the case, Equily displays a coverage percentage indicator (e.g., "~60% coverage") so you know the analysis is based on partial data.
+When this is the case, Equily displays a coverage percentage indicator — for example, “~60% coverage” — so you know the analysis is based on partial data.

-When analyzing your portfolio, Equily shows the number of holdings analyzed and the data date so you can assess the completeness and freshness of the analysis.
+Data indicators.
+When analysing your portfolio, Equily shows the number of holdings analysed and the data date so you can assess the completeness and freshness of the analysis.

 Despite these limitations, overlap analysis provides valuable insight into your portfolio's effective diversification.

-For each pair of funds (ETFs or mutual funds) in your portfolio, Equily:
+For each pair of funds in your portfolio, Equily follows four steps.

 Retrieves the underlying holdings of each fund from financial data providers.